Cyril-Meyer/GaitUpStepUp/README.md

 | 048 | 9.64 | model 082 50, method maxime ??? |

-* normalization
-  * lognorm seems to work a little better than minmax
-* model selection
-  * last model seems to perform better than best model on validation
-  * 200 epoch seems to performe better than other when using contrastive loss
-* model architecture
-  * surprisingly, model with encoder architecture do not perform better than simple 1D model with flatten image input
-* loss
-  * triplet / unsupervised loss work best even when using random batches
-  * better batches improve performance a little

 ## Models

 | N°  | Architecture | Input shape      | BatchSize | Norm | More ? |